How can our group apply for graduate assembly funding?

 - Graduate student organizations must register as an RSO with the LEAD Center.

 - Student groups applying for funding must be represented in the Delegate Assembly by either (a) having a GA Delegate as a member, or (b) having at least one group member whose academic unit has at least one GA Delegate.
-To verify Delegate representation or to apply to be a GA Delegate, visit the GA (Anthony Hall) or the GA website.
+To verify Delegate representation or to apply to be a GA Delegate, visit the GA (Eshleman Hall) or the GA website.

 - Review the Graduate Student Group Funding Application and the instructions in this Guide before submitting your application.
 For additional questions contact the GA at (510) 642-2175 or visit the GA website.